Medically reviewed by Drugs.com. Last updated on Feb 6, 2020.

 When To Call a Professional

-Birthmarks should be evaluated by a doctor soon after they appear and at regular intervals after that, particularly to monitor the growth of strawberry hemangiomas.
+Birthmarks should be evaluated by a doctor soon after they appear and at regular intervals after that, particularly to monitor the growth of hemangiomas.

 American Academy of Dermatology